Fraud Article

 Every day, fraudsters attempt to use the same stolen identities, fabricated documents, and sophisticated spoofing techniques across multiple platforms.
 Traditional IDV solutions treat each customer as an island; a fraudulent document that gets caught at Company A won’t be flagged when the same fraudster tries it at Company B minutes later.

-Veriff’s crosslinks system changes this game entirely.
-Our industry crosslinks automatically share fraud intelligence across customers operating in the same industry, creating a defensive network that gets stronger with each new customer and every new verification.
+Veriff’s CrossLinks changes this game entirely by creating a data mesh.
+Our Industry CrossLinks automatically share fraud insights across customers operating in the same industry, creating a defensive network that gets stronger with each new customer and every new verification.

 Impact of crosslinking on fraud prevention

 Here’s what makes this powerful: when our system detects that multiple sessions are completed by the same user, document, or device across different customers, it creates automatic links that provide early risk management indicators.
-This cross-customer intelligence contributes to 2-4% of all prevented fraud – but more importantly it reduces false positive and negative rates by 22-28%.
+This cross-customer intelligence contributes up to 6% of all prevented fraud – but more importantly, it reduces false positive and negative rates up to 30% depending on configuration.

-The crosslinks advantage isn’t just about technology, it’s about scale and market position.
+The Veriff CrossLinks advantage isn’t just about technology; it’s about scale and market position.
 Building an effective fraud prevention consortium requires:

 1. Critical mass of customers across industries

-3. Diverse industry coverage to detect cross-vertical fraud attempts
+3. Diverse industry coverage to detect cross-organization fraud attempts

-4. Advanced AI systems to process and correlate massive datasets in real-time
+4. Advanced AI system to process and correlate massive datasets in real-time

-Many platforms simply don’t have the customer base or processing volume to make cross-customer intelligence effective.
-It’s a network effect that strengthens with scale, and Veriff’s 2,500+ customers provide the foundation that smaller other platforms cannot match.
+Many platforms simply don’t have the customer base or processing volume to make cross-customer insights effective.
+It’s a network effect that strengthens with scale, and Veriff’s 2,000+ customers provide the foundation that smaller platforms cannot match.

 The compound effect of crosslinking